- First we start off by analyzing base stats of a weapon to find potential viable builds and mod-setups

 Ignis (5 Formas) Best Infested Melter EVER – Flamethrower supreme

 This beauty, and I truly mean beauty because that’s what it is – can be obtained from chem lab in a Clan Dojo.
-Mastery rank requirement etc. was covered in “Must-have weapons in warframe”, I think it required MR of 4.
+Mastery rank requirement etc. was covered in “Must-have weapons in warframe” (MR Requirement was 4, FYI).

 Magazine capacity is 150.
 And since it has base heat damage, modding it for heat or heat-combined damage will obviously be increased compared to not having heat at all in the first place :P